Colstrip, Montana: 20th century

+21st century

-In June 2015, PPL spun off its power generation assets including the Colstrip plants to become Talen Energy.
+In June 2015, PPL spun off its power generation assets, including the Colstrip plants, to become Talen Energy.

-In 2016, Puget Sound Energy reached an agreement with the Sierra Club and the Montana Environmental Information Center to shut down units 1 and 2 of the coal-fired generating plant by the year 2022.
-The agreement said nothing about the status of Units 3 and 4 at the generating station.
-However, the existing electrical transmission capacity that transmits power from Colstrip to the Pacific Northwest may be used to transmit wind energy.
+In 2016, PSE reached an agreement with the Sierra Club and the Montana Environmental Information Center to shut down units 1 and 2 of the coal-fired generating plant by the year 2022.
+The agreement said nothing about Units 3 and 4 However, the existing electrical transmission capacity that transmits power from Colstrip to the Pacific Northwest may be used to transmit wind energy.
+Another blow to Colstrip's economy came in 2016, when an application to create a junction point from BNSF Railway to connect to Tongue River Railroad was denied.

 In June 2019, Talen Energy announced the closure of two of the four coal burning units by the end of the year.
-The power plant is "the sixth-largest source of greenhouse emissions in the U.S." Units 3 and 4 will remain in operation.
+At the time, the power plant was the sixth-largest source of greenhouse emissions in the U.S. Units 3 and 4 remained in operation.

-In January 2020, Puget Sound Energy announced that Unit 1 ceased operating in the "first days of January", and Unit 2 ceased operating on January 4.
-Units 3 and 4 will remain operational as planned, but will be closed within the next five years.
+In January 2020, PSE announced that Unit 1 and Unit 2 had ceased operating in early January".
+Units 3 and 4 were to remain operational but would be closed within the next five years.

-Colstrip is the proposed junction point of the BNSF Railway's trackage through the city with the proposed Tongue River Railroad south to new coal mines near the Wyoming border.
+In January 2023, Avista made a deal giving NorthWestern Energy their 15% share of the plant for free.
+The deal was to take effect in 2025.
+A Washington state law bans use of coal-generated electricity, forcing Avista to relinquish their stake in the company.

+In March 2025, the plant owner, backed by Montana politicians, asked for a two-year extension using the second Trump administration's offer to grant presidential pollution waivers.
+The plant owners argued that continued operation would control energy costs and guarantee grid reliability.

 Geography

+The Powder River Basin contains the 25,000-acre Rosebud Mine, a strip mine a few miles south of Colstrip, and the Northern Cheyenne Indian Reservation.
+Bituminous coal lies in the Fort Union Formation.

 According to the United States Census Bureau, the city has a total area of 4.47 sqmi, all land.

+There are 30 city parks and 300 acres of green space owned by the city.

+South of town 23 mi, is Deer Medicine Rocks, a National Historic Landmark.
+These sandstone cliffs are covered with petroglyphs and pictographs.
+Hills covered in sandstone formations are typical of this area.
+The topography in the county is mostly rolling with small hills.
+Deer and pronghorn are plentiful.

+Economy

+As of 2017, the majority of jobs in the city were in local and federal governments, employing 1,732 people.

+The Rosebud mine produces 6-8 million tons of coal per year and employed 373 people as of 2017, while the Colstrip power plant employed 383 people.
+The Rosebud power plant, a municipal power plant fueled by high sulfur waste coal, employed 42 people.